 It is also one of the cheapest Moroccan dishes you can order in Moroccan restaurants.
-So if you are traveling on a budget, you can have some Harira and dates at diner and save some cash!
+So if you are traveling on a budget, you can have some Harira and dates for dinner and save some cash!

 I may need a whole book to talk about Moroccan pastries but I will try to be brief and to the point.

 Traditional Moroccan pastries are amongst the best-tasting pastries in the world.
 Really!

 They are often made with nourishing ingredients like almonds, pistachios, coconut, honey and most of them will melt in your mouth.
 Some are a little bit high end, served mostly during ceremonies (like Gazelle corns, Ghriyba or Briwates), and others are incorporated into everyday meals and served with Moroccan mint tea (like Baghrir, Fakkas or Harsha).

 As I said, it will take me a lot of time to go through all traditional Moroccan pastries.
 So if you travel to Morocco, I would recommend trying as many different pastries as possible and why not bring back some home.
 But be aware that they are high in calories, so if you are on a diet or have diabetes, make sure you watch your consumption.

 The Moroccan Mint tea

 There is a big chance you already heard of Moroccan Mint tea.
 In fact, Moroccan mint tea is probably the most famous Moroccan drink.

 In Morocco, it can be served at any time of the day, alone or with sweet pastries, and remains “the” symbol of gathering and welcoming.